Intermodalics/pickit-docs/docs/documentation/picking/robot-tool-model.rst

   :scale: 60%
   :align: center

-When multiple tools exist, the default tool represents the tool that will be selected when a new :ref:`pick point <pick-points-teach>` is created.
+When multiple tools exist, the default tool represents the tool that will be selected when a new :ref:`pick point <pick-points-detail>` is created.

 .. image:: /assets/images/documentation/picking/multiple_tools.png
   :align: center